nixworks/public/news/2010/05/3/index.md

 ##### Ajmal Kasab
 ### [Ajmal Kasab, the only surviving terrorist involved in the 2008 Mumbai attacks, is found guilty of murder, conspiracy, and waging war against India. ](/news/2010/05/3/ajmal-kasab-the-only-surviving-terrorist-involved-in-the-2008-mumbai-attacks-is-found-guilty-of-murder-conspiracy-and-waging-war-against.md)
-_Context: India, Ajmal Kasab, 2008 Mumbai attacks_
+_Context: 2008 Mumbai attacks, Ajmal Kasab, India_

 ##### American
 ### [American air carriers United and Continental officially announce a merger that will create the world's largest airline. ](/news/2010/05/3/american-air-carriers-united-and-continental-officially-announce-a-merger-that-will-create-the-world-s-largest-airline.md)
-_Context: Continental Airlines, United Airlines, American_
+_Context: American, Continental Airlines, United Airlines_

 ##### Darfur
 ### [Darfur rebel group, the Justice and Equality Movement, breaks off peace talks with the Sudanese government, accusing it of a renewing the conflict with a military offensive that has included airstrikes and ground attacks over the past week. ](/news/2010/05/3/darfur-rebel-group-the-justice-and-equality-movement-breaks-off-peace-talks-with-the-sudanese-government-accusing-it-of-a-renewing-the-co.md)
-_Context: Justice and Equality Movement, Sudanese government, Darfur, conflict_
+_Context: Darfur, conflict, Justice and Equality Movement, Sudanese government_

 ##### Nashville, Tennessee
 ### [The death toll reaches 28 as flooding from weekend storms worsens in southern US towns and cities, including Nashville in Middle Tennessee, and parts of Kentucky, Alabama and Mississippi. ](/news/2010/05/3/the-death-toll-reaches-28-as-flooding-from-weekend-storms-worsens-in-southern-us-towns-and-cities-including-nashville-in-middle-tennessee.md)
-_Context: Kentucky, Middle, Mississippi, Tennessee, Alabama, Nashville, Tennessee_
+_Context: Nashville, Tennessee, Middle, Alabama, Kentucky, Tennessee, Mississippi_

 ##### Thailand
 ### [Thai Prime Minister Abhisit Vejjajiva proposes to hold elections on 14 November to end the political crisis in the country. ](/news/2010/05/3/thai-prime-minister-abhisit-vejjajiva-proposes-to-hold-elections-on-14-november-to-end-the-political-crisis-in-the-country.md)
-_Context: political crisis, Thailand, Abhisit Vejjajiva_
+_Context: Thailand, Abhisit Vejjajiva, political crisis_

 ##### Cameroon
 ### [Journalists protesting against the prison death of Cameroon newspaper editor Bibi Ngota clash with police in Yaounde as hundreds are prevented from staging a sit-in at the office of the prime minister. ](/news/2010/05/3/journalists-protesting-against-the-prison-death-of-cameroon-newspaper-editor-bibi-ngota-clash-with-police-in-yaounda-c-as-hundreds-are-preven.md)
-_Context: Cameroon, Yaounde, Bibi Ngota_
+_Context: Cameroon, Bibi Ngota, Yaounde_

 ##### Irish Aviation Authority
 ### [The Irish Aviation Authority closes Donegal Airport, cancels at least two flights and announces the closure of all airspace in Ireland on Monday due to Icelandic volcanic ash, while British Airports, including some in Scotland, may also be affected due to continued eruptions of Eyjafjallajokull volcano. ](/news/2010/05/3/the-irish-aviation-authority-closes-donegal-airport-cancels-at-least-two-flights-and-announces-the-closure-of-all-airspace-in-ireland-on-mo.md)